Humana (HUM) Q1 2017 Results - Earnings Call Transcript

 Justin Lake - Wolfe Research LLC

 Thanks.
 Good morning.
 Again, Regina, thanks for everything.
 Congrats on your retirement and hope – I know everyone hopes you'll stay in touch.
 Questions – first, just a quick numbers question.
-Brian, can you tell us what PYD added to the first quarter in terms of – obviously, a decent PYD number, was it more than you would (23:36) expect to build in the guidance for Q1?
-And maybe I'll just stop there and maybe you can – I'm all choked up for – I'm going to Ms. Regina already.
+Brian, can you tell us what PYD added to the first quarter in terms of – obviously, a decent PYD number, was it more than you would expect to build in the guidance for Q1?
+And maybe I'll just stop there and maybe you can – I'm all choked up for – I'm going to miss Regina already.

 Brian L. Kane - Humana, Inc.